 - Need to have complete control over data ownership and security.

-Moodle has, and always will be an excellent LMS, but if you’re looking for something ready out of the box, a commercial SaaS LMS could be a better option.
+Moodle is an excellent LMS, but if you’re looking for something ready out of the box, a commercial SaaS LMS could be a better option.

-SAP Litmos is a good example of a robust enterprise SaaS LMS.
-It provides an all-in-one learning platform and many of the world’s leading companies rely on SAP Litmos to power their training programs, from onboarding new employees to developing skills in the workforce.
-Examples of companies that use SAP Litmos include Hewlett Packard, BT, and Norwegian Airlines.
+Litmos is a good example of a robust enterprise-grade SaaS LMS.
+It provides an all-in-one learning platform, and many of the world’s leading companies rely on Litmos to power their training programs, from onboarding new employees to developing skills in the workforce.
+Examples of companies that use Litmos include Hewlett-Packard and Ford.

-With over 100 integrations and more than 10 million users worldwide, it’s no wonder that so many businesses trust us as their go-to solution for learning management.
-Built into the SA)P Litmos system are the most cutting-edge functions, like gamification in the learning process for increased learner engagement, customized learning paths for trainees, and social collaboration.
+With over 100 integrations and more than 10 million users worldwide, it has a huge user base.
+Litmos includes features like extensive gamification for increased learner engagement, customized learning paths for trainees, and social collaboration.

-Canvas has been the #1 most popular LMS in the United States for the last three years and it’s the LMS of the world’s top universities such as Stanford University and Cornell University.
-Open-source by design, Canvas was launched in 2011 by two BYU graduates Brian Whitmer and Devlin Daley, and its’ popularity has shot up like a rocket since that time.
+Canvas has been one of the most popular LMS in the United States for several years – and it’s the LMS of choice for some of the world’s top universities, such as Stanford University and Cornell University.
+Open-source by design, Canvas was launched in 2011 by two BYU graduates Brian Whitmer and Devlin Daley, and its popularity has shot up like a rocket since that time.

-Designed to compete with the Blackboard LMS, developers of the Canvas LMS emphasized its’ simplicity, ease of use, and modern toolset.
-At a time when an LMS was seen as something usable only by tech-savvy people, the Canvas LMS came and proved that an LMS can be intuitive enough to be used by anyone.
+Designed to compete with Blackboard LMS, developers of the Canvas LMS emphasized its simplicity, ease of use, and modern toolset.
+At a time when an LMS was seen as something usable only by tech-savvy people, the Canvas LMS came and proved that an LMS could be intuitive enough to be used by anyone.